DataDog/hiring-engineers/answers.md

 ## Activating Tracing

-Dynatrace Agents from version 6 on have APM active per default.
-Next up is the installing the dynatrace python tracer :
+Datadog Agents from version 6 on have APM active per default.
+Next up is the installing the datadog python tracer :

 ```bash
 [root@f31 ~]# pip install ddtrace